-Chris Goodall President, Riverbanks Society
+D. Christian Goodall President, Riverbanks Society

 In 2013 Governor Haley appointed Goodall a Commissioner for the SC Housing Development and Financial Authority.
-He currently serves on the Board of Trustees for Wofford College, AFLAC Group, Pawmetto Lifeline, Riverbanks Zoo, Souper Bowl of Caring, Country Club of Sapphire Valley and Jubilee Academy.
+He currently serves on the board of trustees for Wofford College, AFLAC Group, Pawmetto Lifeline, Riverbanks Zoo, Souper Bowl of Caring, Country Club of Sapphire Valley, and Jubilee Academy.